Our research is editorially independent but we may earn a commission for purchases made through our links.

 The town of Loreto is the oldest settlement in Baja offering lots for history enthusiasts, including prehistoric cave paintings in the Sierra de la Gigantas and a centuries-old church.
 Enjoy an authentic Mexican feel with colorful traditions and a rich heritage along with access to gorgeous beaches, bays and uninhabited islands that provide the opportunity for snorkeling, swimming, kayaking, sailing or simply soaking up the warmth of the sun.
 Around Bahia de Loreto National Park you can watch for whales and dolphins right from the shore.
 All that and three-star hotels start at just $50 a night.

-The quiet fishing village of Puerto Escondido lies hidden away on the Pacific coast in the state of Oaxaca and is home to one of the most picturesque beaches in the region.
+One of the top lesser-known travel destinations in Mexico, Puerto Escondido is budget-friendly.
+The quiet fishing village lies hidden away on the Pacific coast in the state of Oaxaca and is home to one of the most picturesque beaches in the region.
 It’s a place that’s remained mostly under the radar, with the exception of those who come here to surf the famous beach break known as the Mexican Pipeline, keeping room rates especially affordable, starting at under $40 a night.
 Even if you don’t surf, the experience here is all about the beach, though you’ll also find an authentic Mexican culture and a bustling outdoor food market.
 The east side of the bay is known for its cheap eats and inexpensive hostels.

 The “Pearl of the Pacific” is a popular resort town with 11 miles of boardwalk for scenic strolls along the sea, and with massive waves, it draws lots of surfers too.
-The city has a rich history, magnificent architecture, many fascinating museums and renowned nightlife in the district called Zona Dorada (Golden Zone).
+Along with some of Mexico’s best beaches, the city has a rich history, magnificent architecture, many fascinating museums and renowned nightlife in the district called Zona Dorada (Golden Zone).
 For those looking for a resort kind of experience without the high price, Mazatlan is an ideal pick with three-star room rates starting at $70 a night.

 The capital of Baja California Sur is often overlooked but this colorful city with a name that translates to “the peace,” boasts 340 days of sunshine a year and stunning beaches that rival those found on the Caribbean coast.
 Look forward to strolls along the Malecon (seafront promenade) which is lined with a wide range of tasty eateries and interesting shops, and discovering some of the country’s most beautiful beaches, like Balandra, just a 20-minute drive from downtown.
 La Paz is also a popular departure point for whale watching, swimming with whale sharks, snorkeling with sea lions, fishing trips and other excursions.
 All this and three-star hotels start at just $50 per night.